 Special Recreation Use Fees.
-Title 16 USC 4601-6a and 36 CFR 327.23 granted USACE the authority to charge and collect fair and equitable Special Recreation Use Fees at recreation facilities and campgrounds located at lakes or reservoirs under the jurisdiction of USACE.
+Title 16 USC 4601-6a and 36 Code of Federal Regulation (CFR) 327.23 granted USACE the authority to charge and collect fair and equitable Special Recreation Use Fees at recreation facilities and campgrounds located at lakes or reservoirs under the jurisdiction of USACE.
 Types of allowable fees include daily use fees, admission fees, recreational fees, annual pass fees, and other permit type fees.
 The revenue is received from the public and is an inflow of resources to the government.
 The purpose of the fund is to maintain and operate the recreation and camping facilities.